 If you are facing an unplanned pregnancy, you may be thinking abortion is your only option.
-Before you move forward on that decision, there are some important first steps.
+Before you move forward on that decision, there are some important and very helpful first steps.
 The Open Arms Pregnancy Clinic offers a pre-abortion consultation at no cost.

 If you’re considering a medical or surgical abortion, there’s some important information to know as you make this decision.

-Confirming you have a viable pregnancy, knowing exactly how far along you are, and discovering if you may have already miscarried are all important things to learn beforehand.
-At Open Arms, we’re not an abortion provider, but we will provide you with all the information you need to make a fully informed choice.
+Confirming you have a viable pregnancy, knowing how far along you are, and discovering whether or not you may have already miscarried are all important things to learn beforehand.
+At Open Arms, we’re not an abortion provider, but we will provide you with the information you need to make a fully informed choice.

 1.)
 Verify your pregnancy

 The first step in screening is to verify you’re actually pregnant.
 Even if you’ve taken an at-home pregnancy test and the result was positive, you’ll want to confirm the results.
 We offer clinical pregnancy testing that is 99% accurate.